rocher/mold/docs/reference-guide.md

 #### Normal

-For an undefined variable, the default behavior is to issue a warning and left the variable *ignored*, or unchanged.
+For an undefined variable, the default behavior is to issue an error and left the variable *ignored*, or unchanged.
 If `world` was undefined, the above example would be: